getsentry/sentry-docs/src/wizard/javascript/angular.md

 ### ErrorHandler

-`@sentry/angular` exports a function to instantiate `ErrorHandler` provider that will automatically send Javascript errors captured by the Angular's error handler.
+`@sentry/angular` exports a function to instantiate `ErrorHandler` provider that will automatically send JavaScript errors captured by the Angular's error handler.

 ```javascript
 import { NgModule, ErrorHandler } from '@angular/core';